Has Waverley’s Thriving Communities Commissioning Fund hung a question mark over the future of Farnham’s Brightwells and Cranleigh’s Rowleys Centre?

 Whoops, there goes yet another publicly funded building lost?

-Haslewey, in Haslemere and Farncombe day centres, appear to be getting total funding along with a three year Service Level Agreement.
+Haslewey, in Haslemere and Farncombe day centres, appear to be getting total funding along with a three-year Service Level Agreement.
 Perhaps they managed to get their Annual Accounts up-to-scratch.
 The WW has been unable to find even a sniff of Rowleys Accounts – so is its Trustee Board up to the job, dare we ask?
-And, are the town’s olds supporting the organisation – or have times changed and they are joining golf clubs instead?
+And, are the town’s old people continuing to support the once-popularorganisations – or have times changed and they are joining golf clubs instead?

-Presumably, someone, sometime, will eventually publish a list of the beneficiaries and details of the grants they will receive?
+Presumably, someone will eventually publish a list of the beneficiaries and details of the grants they will receive.

 Here’s a communication to the residents of Cranleigh we have received from the Trustees of Rowley’s.